yunxing/liberror/README.md

               liberror.DataCorruption, "/disk/a/report")
     fmt.Println(err)

-    // You can also compare an error by: if err.ErrorType == liberror.DataCorruption {
+    // You can also compare two errors by: if err.ErrorType == liberror.DataCorruption {
         // Get more info from the error fmt.Println(err.info)
     }
 }

 ~~~